ivan-shihantsov/k8sss/n-master-kubespray/README.md

 ...
 # ssh-keygen -t ed25519 -f ~/.ssh/key-2-k8s-machines -q -N ""       # create ssh key for all K8s nodes (only on first launch)
 # ansible-playbook prepare-ssh-key.yml                              # copy ssh key to all K8s nodes (only on first launch)
+# ansible-playbook workers-up.yml                                   # every time when you turn on physical hosts
 # deactivate                                                        # leave my own python virtual env
 ```